 Conger eels have very low resilience to fishing and spawn only once, after which they die - thus predominantly any captured eel will be a juvenile and not have had a chance to spawn.
 There is no specific management for the species but they are not actively targetted in Cornwall.
 Fortunately they are relatively tough and will generally survive well when returned back to the sea especially when caught on hooks or in pots.
 Avoid eating.

-In 2019 a total of 36 tonnes of conger eels were landed to Cornish ports.
+In 2021 a total of 35 tonnes of conger eels were landed to Cornish ports, with a value of £31k.
 (MMO data).

 Cornish waters VIIe-h